Homelessness: Oregon's next governor focuses on vexing issue - KTVZ

 It’s also an issue in other West Coast states.
 This month in California, Democratic Gov. Gavin Newsom halted $1 billion in state spending for local governments as he seeks to reset the state’s strategy ahead of the second term that he was just elected to.

 For decades, California’s state government has viewed homelessness as a local issue, giving cities and counties tens of billions of dollars to get people into permanent housing.
 But with high cost of living only increasing the scale of homeless encampments throughout the state, Newsom said he would pause spending.
-He plans to meet with local officials this month to “review the state’s collective approach to homelessness.”
+He will meet with local officials on Friday to “review the state’s collective approach to homelessness.”

-This month, Portland City Council members voted to establish at least six designated campsites and to gradually ban street camping within the next 18 months.
+On Nov.
+3, the city council of Portland, Oregon, voted to establish at least six large designated campsites and to gradually ban street camping within the next 18 months.
 On Thursday, Mayor Ted Wheeler proposed spending $27 million to jumpstart construction of the campsites.
 The city council will consider it on Thursday.

+On Wednesday, Kotek met with Wheeler to discuss Portland’s latest push to address homelessness.
+Kotek said she generally supports the plan and will closely watch developments.
+Kotek wants to meet with Wheeler every two weeks to ensure they’re sharing information and working together on these urgent issues.

 The Oregon Mayors Association has asked the Legislature for $124 million annually “for this crisis to be humanely and timely addressed.”
 The mayors pointed out that that amount wouldn’t cover the construction of shelter and transitional housing projects statewide.

 Kotek, a former House speaker, didn’t share details about her planned executive order on expanding available housing.
-Experts say that element is crucial.
+Experts say expanding affordable housing is crucial.

 “It’s a false dichotomy that things will get better if we put shelters in while we wait for housing, because people are still homeless in shelters, people have trauma in shelters,” said Marisa Zapata, a professor at Portland State University and an expert on homelessness.
 “Some people don’t even want to live in shelters — they feel safer outside.”